19th September 2009, 6:30 AM

 I do not follow the original Japanese nicknames or the ones used in the official english translation.
 Here is how I came up with the nicknames:

 Red: All his Pokemon are named by truncating part of their original names, e.g. Fushigidane = Fusshi, Pikachu = Pika.
 I do basically the same to their english names and use parts that would reflect the pokemon in all its evolutions, e.g. I chose Saur for the whole bulbasaur line instead of naming it Bulba.
 Incidentally, Chuang Yi nicknames Red's Pokemon the same way starting in the FRLG series.
+VIZ also used these names similarly, except Snorlax who was named Snor.

 Green: No nicknames in the original, so none in my translations either.

-Blue: Blue's pokemon names have a 'cutesy' quality to them.
+Blue: Blue's Pokemon names have a 'cutesy' quality to them.
 Except Jigglypuff & Clefable & Snubbull, all are followed by '-chan' which is an expression used in the language to denote someone close or dear to you.
 I figured adding '-y' to english names have a similar though not entirely identical effect, so I chose names like 'Nidory' and 'Ditty'.
 For Clefable, it's named 'Piku-kun', where '-kun' is used to address boys.
 The name 'Cleffo' hit me as being quite masculine, so I simply chose it.
 Jigglypuff is named 'Puriri', and I got lazy and simply name it 'Jiggly' to cut out the hassel, although it technically wouldn't be so appropriate now that it has evolved into a Wigglytuff.
 Snubbull's nickname is the same as the Japanese name of Snubbull, Buruu, which has the same katakana writing as Blue's name (which is also Buruu), and the writers are fond of calling it Buruu's Buruu.
 For a long time I didn't give Snubbull a nickname, but now that it has evolved into a Granbull and Blue continues to call it Buruu in the Japanese version, it will be weird to nickname a Granbull Snubbull, so I changed it to Blu, keeping a phonetic and spelling resemblance to Blue's name.
-Incidentally, Chuang Yi nicknames a few of Blue's Pokemon the same way starting in the FRLG series.
+Incidentally, Chuang Yi nicknames a few of Blue's Pokemon the same way starting in the FRLG series, which were mirrored by VIZ.

-Yellow: All her pokemons have the term '-suke' following, which vaguely means 'the one who's..', like 'Chibisuke' means the short one (not in the sense of identifying who or which person, but rather in the sense of a name).
+Yellow: All her Pokemon have the term '-suke' following, which vaguely means 'the one who's..', like 'Chibisuke' means the short one (not in the sense of identifying who or which person, but rather in the sense of a name).
 I couldn't find anything suiting in the english language, so I simply mimicked the word 'suke' and added '-sk' to all Yellow's pokemon names.
 Raticate is named Rat-chan which follow's Blue's way of naming, so I called it Ratty instead of Ratask or something.
 For Butterfree, I initially used the name 'Freesk', but later changed to 'Peesk' since it mimicked the original Japanese sound 'Piisuke' better.
 Chuchu's original name is kept.

 Silver: Like Green, no nickname in the original version.

 Black: Black uses the same naming style as Red, truncating his Pokemon's species names to get their nicknames.
+I mirrored the names used by VIZ.

 List of Japanese (official) / English (fan-made by me) nicknames: